commercetools/commercetools-api-reference/API-GUIDELINE.md

 The HTTP verbs used are:

  - GET -> retrieve data
- - POST -> create or update data
+ - POST -> create data (it should return a 201 HTTP status code) or update data (it should return a 200 HTTP status code)
  - DELETE -> delete data

 It's important to avoid unexpected behavior.
 So for instance use GET to retrieve data and not to delete content!